jsoref/heartwood/CONTRIBUTING.md

     // user creates a new repository while the node is stopped. for rid in self.storage.inventory()? {
         ...

+### Referring to radicle.xyz in Code

+While <https://radicle.xyz> is the main website of the project, and also the domain associated with COBs implemented in this repo, we strive to write code that is as independent as reasonably possible from this particular domain name.
+For example, it should not be used for default configuration values, or if it is, there should be a way to override.

+This makes it easier to re-package Radicle for distribution under a different domain or fork it altogether.
+It also tends to produce better, more flexible, code.

+In tests, instead use names that are compliant with RFC 2606, e.g.
+"radicle.example.com".

+Note that as of 2025-08, there are still a few mentions of "radicle.xyz" in the codebase (mostly tests or user hints, fallback for configuration), and some of them are not easy to remove.
+However, this is in no way a justification to add more references.

 ### Proposing changes